 - Ecotricity, the green energy supplier, has 300 charging stations at motorway service stations and on major A roads.
 These used to be free, but now cost £6 for 30 minutes’ use – although those who get their domestic electricity supply from Ecotricity are eligible for 52 free charges a year.

 The good news is that there are apps like Zap Map that show you where your nearest charging point is, how many charging bays there are, and how fast it is.
 This last point is crucial, since there’s a big difference between:

 - Slow charging points (3kW) – that take overnight to charge your car

 - Fast charging points (7-22kW) – that can fully recharge most models in 3-4 hours

 - Rapid charging points (43-50kW) – that can give an 80% charge in around 30 minutes.

 There’s quite a lot to learn when it comes to public charging – with much depending on your driving patterns.
-If you do regular long journeys you’ll become a master at planning your trip around convenient charging points.
 For many, it’ll be the occasional top up.
-In case you were wondering, there are currently no public charging points in Steyning.
-But you can get a 7kW charge at the Old Tollgate Hotel in Bramber, and a rapid charge at Storrington Library, and in Pulborough, Billingshurst and Midhurst.
+But if you do regular long journeys you’ll become a master at planning your trip around convenient charging points – and you’ll find yourself seeking out rapid charging stations where you can get the job done quickest.
+In case you were wondering, there are currently no public charging points yet in Steyning.
+But you can get a 7kW charge at the Old Tollgate Hotel in Bramber, and a rapid charge at Storrington Library, and in Pulborough, Billingshurst, Midhurst, and Withdean Stadium.

 Cost of Electric Cars